DARC-UHM/annotation-review/tator_scripts/README.md

 _To run the script:_

 1) Download the `Substrates` sheet from the `Annotation Log` XLSX as a CSV and save it locally on your computer.
-2) Find the project ID for the expedition on Tator.
-This is almost certainly `26`, but to double-check, open Tator and navigate to the project page (the main page that shows all the expeditions) and check the URL.
-The number immediately following "cloud.tator.io" is the project ID ([example](img/tator-project-id.png)).
-3) Find the section ID for the expedition on Tator.
-The section ID is the number that is displayed next to the expedition name when the expedition folder is selected on Tator ([example](img/tator-section-id.png)).
-4) Open a terminal window and activate the DARC virtual environment (`conda activate darc`).
+2) Open a terminal window and activate the DARC virtual environment (`conda activate darc`).
-5) `cd` into this directory.
+3) `cd` into this directory.
-6) Run the command:
+4) Run the command:

    ```
-   python populate_substrates.py <PROJECT ID> <SECTION ID> "<PATH TO SUBSTRATES CSV>"
+   python populate_substrates.py "<PATH TO SUBSTRATES CSV>"
    ```

    Example:

    ```
-   python populate_substrates.py 26 11922 "/Users/darc/Downloads/DOEX0096(Palau)_Annotation_Log - Substrates.csv"
+   python populate_substrates.py "/Users/darc/Downloads/DOEX0096(Palau)_Annotation_Log - Substrates.csv"
    ```

 The script will iterate over each deployment in the CSV and update all the media files in Tator with the corresponding substrate information.
-For each media that is updated, a server response is printed.
 This will take quite a while.

 ## populate_ctd.py